-Read what a fudge-show ethanol as a bio-fuel has become, including this public plea for more government-forced market demand, then continue with my essay below.
+Biomass-based energy at best is questionable economically and eclologically.
+Read what a fudge-show ethanol as a bio-fuel has become, including this clear, simple explanation of how ridiculous government mandates have been.
+Compare to this public plea for more government-forced market demand, and this hopeful (April, 2015) article.

 Since Repreve Renewables is literally my neighbor (just one farm away from mine) and is drawing water from the same source as mine (my immediately adjacent neighbor’s well ran dry, for the first time, after Repreve leveled a nearby forest to grow its heavily subsidized crop), I have just one question: Has any independent source analyzed Repreve to ensure that it's not another Range Fuels boondoggle ($320 million was lost on Range Fuels, as detailed here, here, here and here ("Range cost U.S. taxpayers $64 million and Georgia taxpayers another $6.2 million").
 And pre-Range failure warnings that it was flawed at its core were simply ignored by bureaucrats eager to blow our money where private capitalists would not.